 Every employer wants to hire professionals who are willing to work hard, and this question shows you’re one of them.
 The interviewer's response will also provide you with insight into the employer's expectations, which you can then weigh against your own to determine if the job is right for you.
 For example, if the employer responds that the best scientists never take time off and spend at least 70 hours a week in the lab, you may decide you’d prefer a more flexible opportunity.

 4. How does this particular position help drive results for the company?

-Some job seekers are only interested in their own results, i.e. the salary and benefits they can earn from a particular employer.
+Some job candidates are only interested in their own results, i.e. the salary and benefits they can earn from a particular employer.
 This question shows the hiring manager that you’re different.
 You’re thinking about the success of the company and want to be a part of it.
-The interviewer's response will help you better understand how the job—for example, clinical project manager, R&D engineer, or research scientist—fits into the organization.
+The interviewer's response will help you better understand how the job—for example, clinical project manager, R&D engineer or research scientist—fits into the organization.